-The Commission considers that annual reporting by NEMMCO on its SOO load forecasts is likely to improve the accuracy of its forecasts over time, by increasing transparency in the way it prepares its forecasts, and contributing to continuous improvements in those forecasts.
-The Commission suggests that an improvement in the accuracy of load forecasts is likely to: improve the accuracy of dispatch; increase the availability of generators during times of high demand; increase market based responses to projected shortfalls in reserves; increase supply reliability; and improve the efficiency of investment in generation and transmission.
+It is the Commission's view that annual reporting by NEMMCO on its SOO load forecasts is likely to improve the accuracy of its forecasts over time, by increasing transparency in the way it prepares its forecasts, and contributing to continuous improvements in those forecasts.
+The Commission considers that an improvement in the accuracy of load forecasts is likely to: improve the accuracy of dispatch; increase the availability of generators during times of high demand; increase market based responses to projected shortfalls in reserves; increase supply reliability; and improve the efficiency of investment in generation and transmission.

-^a Reliability Panel, 2007, Comprehensive Reliability Review: Final Report, 21 December, pg.
+&lt;sup>1 Reliability Panel, 2007, Comprehensive Reliability Review: Final Report, 21 December, pg.
 49.